CyberAMS/CarND-Capstone/README.md

 <img src="docu_images/190309_StAn_CAP_loop_smallest.gif" width="100%">

 The third ROS bag contains several approaches on the traffic light.
+The state of the traffic light is mostly classified correctly.
+There are only a few instances where `RED` and `YELLOW` are mixed up for a very short amount of time.
+As we react to `RED` and `YELLOW` traffic lights in the same way, this is not a big issue for the given task.
+Also, when the traffic light is very close, it sometimes is not detected at all.
+As we stop further away from the traffic light, this is not a big issue for the given task.

 <img src="docu_images/190309_StAn_CAP_train_smallest_short.gif" width="100%">